 Tax-loss harvesting is the process of selling an investment at a loss to offset other gains or carry the loss forward to future years.
 It’s the ultimate silver lining: using the recent losses in your investment account to your advantage.
-During widespread selloffs like in March 2020, most equity positions have lost value relative to their value on January 1st.
+During widespread selloffs, most equity positions have lost value relative to their value on January 1st.
 While it’s never a good for your account to lose value, the downturn in the stock market may be is a tax-loss harvesting opportunity.
 Investors should weigh the pros and cons of repositioning accounts to reduce taxable gains by harvesting losses.

 Tax-Loss harvesting to reduce taxable gains